D-Durga1728/flight-price-visualisation/README.md

 FlightPrice_Evolution is a data visualisation project that investigates the change in price of airline tickets with a closer departure date.
 We scraped a huge data set at Expedia, performed some data wrangling, and crammed it into a series of interactive plots in order to identify pricing patterns.
 I covered this as my CSC1143 Data Visualisation course project.

 ---
+## Run the Project in Google Colab

+This project is designed to run in Google Colab because the dataset processing requires more memory than typical local environments.

+---

 # Project Overview